 "Janyu!
 I can't believe I finally get to meet you!"
 FanBeemon cheered and flew towards the bespectacled boy.
 "I've been waiting for so long to finally meet you and boy was it a long wait!"

-"Man" Babel stated when he saw the huge bee; it was the largest Digimon with them aside from Ryudamon.
-"I'm not really a big fan of bees, especially not if they're that big but this guy actually looks kind of cute."
+"Man," Babel stated when he saw the huge bee; it was the largest Digimon with them aside from Ryudamon.
+"I'm not really a big fan of bugs, especially not if they're that big but this guy actually looks kind of cute."

 Ryudamon walked over to Robert and stuck out his claw.
 "Hey there Rob, it's great to finally meet you in person.
 The name's Ryudamon but all of my friends call me Ryudamon."

-"Good to know" Robert chuckled.
+"Good to know," Robert chuckled as he shook the claw.
 "So, now that we've gotten the introductions out of the way, can one of you Digimon tell us what this place is and what we're doing here?
 Because I have to be ready for breakfast with my folks in about another half hour and I don't think they'd like it if I suddenly disappeared."

-"Yeah, and my parents barely ever let me out of the house" Rai nodded.
-"If they found out I traveled to a completely other world without their permission then they're going to blow a gasket.
+"Yeah, and my parents barely ever let me out of the house," Rai nodded.
+"If they found out that I traveled to a completely other world without their permission then they're going to blow a gasket.
 And that's not something you want to see them do."

 The Digimon were all silent as they glanced to each other and then back to their respective partners.
 They were staring at the humans as if they were the strange creatures, although in the Digimons' eyes, they probably were.

-Whoa, so these guys were the very first DigiDestined from the seventies?
+Whoa, so these guys were the very first Chosen Children from the early seventies?
 It looks like these guys are in for one huge adventure in the Digital World.
 Who knows what they're going to face or who.
-But all we know is that this team is going to have to learn to work together if they want to survive.
+But all we know is that this team is going to have to learn to work together if they want to go home in one piece.
 Find out what happens next on Digimon: Children of the Past!

 I hope you all enjoyed this first installment of Children of the Past.
 Just so you all know, I want this to have as much of an authentic feeling to it as I can so I'm really going to need your feedback to know how I'm doing on this one.
 Thank you for reading and please leave a review!